So you’d like to add https to your Discourse absolutely free, courtesy of our friends at Let’s Encrypt?

 Is everything else on your site ready for HTTPS?

 ./discourse-setup will enable Let’s Encrypt.
-And as of March 2017, you can run it again, and press return a few times and enter your email address rather than edit things by hand as described below.
+And as of March 2017, you can run it again, and press return a few times and enter your email address ; the script will include the required templates and insert your email address as required.
 If you installed Discourse a long time ago, you might still have to edit

 app.yml by hand.

 Note: If your Discourse is accessed via some reverse proxy (e.g., Cloudflare) this will not work.

 For the next few steps, you will be editing the

 Is Discourse the only website on your server?

 web.socketed.template.yml, because you host other websites via port 80 on the same server, stop.
 You should be using a Let’s Encrypt client on the host system; the validation will fail as the client used is unable to bind to the necessary sockets.

 expose: - "80:80" - "443:443"

 3. Add email account to register with Let’s Encrypt